 JUNE 2020 MUSEUM HOURS UPDATE:

-As of June 1st the museum will be open Wednesdays through Saturdays 10 am – 4 pm.
+As of June 1st the museum will be open Monday, Wednesday, Thursday, Friday and Saturdays 10 am – 4 pm.
 Sundays noon to 4 pm.
-CLOSED Mondays and Tuesdays.
+CLOSED Tuesdays.
 Until further notice we we still require face masks/coverings for all museum staff and visitors.

 Thank you for understanding and should you have any further questions or concerns, please call (727) 579-8226